Daily readings

 12And they stirred up the people, and the leaders, and the teachers of the law; and running together, they took him, and brought him to the council.

-13And they set up false people giving testimony, who said: This man stops not to speak words against the sacred place and the law.
+13And they set up false witnesses, who said: This man stops not to speak words against the sacred place and the law.

 14For we have heard him say, that this Jesus of Nazareth shall destroy this place, and shall change the teachings which Moses gave to us.